-Have you ever seen those annoying ads that say, “language professors hate him” and “learn a language in 10 days?”
-These are Pimsleur ads, and while you might not learn a language in 10 days with it, it IS a good course nonetheless.
-Don’t let the crappy looking ads fool you.
+Have you ever seen those annoying ads that say, "language professors hate him" and "learn a language in 10 days?"
+These are (fake) Pimsleur ads, and while you might not learn a language in 10 days with it, it IS a good course nonetheless.
+Don't let the ads fool you.

 I've used Pimsleur for languages such as Spanish and French and have went through the course in full.
 I'm amazed by how well I came out of Pimsleur being able to pronounce the language and all I had to do is sit back and listen.
 I never thought it would do much considering this, but I was wrong.

 What to Anticipate: